josedanieljarap/French_Bakery_Sales-Analysis/README.md

 # Bakery Sales Analysis

 ## Introduction
-This project involves a detailed analysis of a French bakery's sales data to identify trends and insights that can improve business operations.
+This project involves a detailed analysis of a bakery's sales data to identify trends and insights that can improve business operations.
 It showcases data manipulation, analysis, and visualization skills using Microsoft Excel.

 ## Methodology
 Data was collected, cleansed, and structured using Power Query and Excel functions.
 Interactive dashboards were created to facilitate dynamic exploration of sales by various dimensions.